What to Wear in New York: Packing List

 New York is one of the few major cities I’ve been to where it’s not weird to carry a backpack.
 Seriously, nearly everyone in New York is rocking some kind of designer roll-top camera bag, workout duffle bag, or straight-up daypack full of all the stuff they’ll need after work.

 You’ll see billion-dollar hedge fund managers with the same sling bag as hipster bike messengers.
 That’s great news for tourists since it means you can carry your map, water bottle, and extra layers without looking like a tourist.
 The key is to bring a small daypack that you can roll into your larger carry on bag.
-And take your backpack off when you get on the subway.
+And don’t forget to take your backpack off when you get on the subway.
 You’re better than that.

 What to Wear in New York City in Autumn